 CNT segregation has the ability to develop the conductive paths and multiple interfaces inside the composite along with enhancing the flexibility.
-A stabilized composite of natural rubber (NR) with CNT had been prepared by Li-Chuan jia et al [33] the composite shown high EMI SE after high deformation.
-They investigated the behavior of the composite by Long-term cycling test and came to the conclusion that the possession of the EMI SE more than 80 % after very high deformation.
+A stabilized composite of natural rubber (NR) with CNT had been prepared by Li-Chuan Jia et al. [33] and the composite shows high EMI SE after high deformation.
+They investigated the behaviour of the composite by long-term cycling test and came to the conclusion that the possession of the EMI SE more than 80 % after a very high deformation.
 The attribution of CNTs inside the NR cause the strong synergistic effect of EMI shielding and higher flexibility at the percolated threshold.
 The EMI SE of the composite recorded to be 43.7 dB at (8-12) GHz.
 This work is significant in high performance miniaturized and very compact flexible electronic devices [33].
-K.K Halder et al [7] worked on the designing of EMI shielding composite of MWCNT with graphite and insulating polymer such as PVDF.
+K.K Halder et al. [7] worked on the designing of EMI shielding composite of MWCNT with graphite and insulating polymer such as PVDF.
 Composite were prepared by mortar-pestle method.
-The percolation threshold was achieved at 10 wt. % of graphite and 2wt. % of MWCNTs.
+The percolation threshold was achieved at 10 wt. % of graphite and 2 wt. % of MWCNTs.
 The dielectric and conductivity of the composite increased sharply at the threshold of the conductive fillers.
-Absorption and reflection of the radiations also increased and an EMI SET of 14.64 dB were recorded at (8-12) GHz of frequency spectrum.
+Absorption and reflection of the radiations also increased and an EMI SE ${\rm T}$ of 14.64 dB were recorded at (8-12) GHz of frequency spectrum.

-Sourav Biswas et al [25] worked on the physical view of the electrical properties of composite of Inverse-Spinel ferrite incorporated with CNT and insulating polymer of PVDF.
+Sourav Biswas et al. [25] worked on the physical view of the electrical properties of composite of Inverse-Spinel ferrite incorporated with CNT and insulating polymer of PVDF.
 Ferrite nanoparticles of Co, Ni and Fe were prepared by hydrothermal reaction technique.
-Further the preparation of polymer nanocomposite was done by the blend mixing technique in which PC/PVDF were mixed by 50/50 (w/w) with nanofillers.
-Then they processed the compound with melt compounder with rotational speed of 60 rpm at $260^{\circ}$ C for about 20 min under the nitrogen gas environment.
-The concentration of nanoaddivites and MWCNTs were taken to be 3 wt. % due to the diafiltration threshold and for achieving the better mechanical properties.
-The best EMI SE were achieved for the composite of PC/PVDF-MWCT and $Fe_3O_4$ about -31dB which was 19% superior when compared with PC/PVDF-MWCT and $CoFe_2O_4$ and 24 % with PC/PVDF-MWCT and NiFe2O4.
-Moreon they changed the method of mixing the materials for only the iron ferrites, they mixed PC with $Fe_3O_4$ and PVDF with MWCNTs and achieved an EMI SE of about -35dB and improved their electrical properties such as DC conductivity, tangent loss and thermal conductivity.
-The purpose of the PC phase inside the iron ferrite to disperse the nanoadditive uniformly which account for the better thermal transport.
+Further the preparation of polymer nanocomposite was done by the blend mixing technique in which PC/PVDF were mixed by 50/50~(m/w) with nanofillers.
+Then, they processed the compound with melt compounder with rotational speed of 60 rpm at $260~^{\circ}\text{C}$ for about 20 min under the nitrogen gas environment.
+The concentration of nanoadditives and MWCNTs were taken to be 3 wt. % due to the diafiltration threshold and for achieving the better mechanical properties.
+The best EMI SE were achieved for the composite of PC/PVDF-MWCT and Fe_3O_4 about -31dB which was 19 % superior when compared with PC/PVDF-MWCT and Fe_3O_4 an